 Topic 3: Morphing and programmable materials for Robotics

 Our team recently developed a new family of materials that can change their constitutive response depending on some external stimuli.
 Using phase-change as an underlying concept, we have developed sensors, actuators and modulus-tunable materials, that can lead to a shift in paradigm in soft robotics or 3D -printed mechanical systems.

 The PhD candidate will be in charge of solving fundamental questions related to such systems, such as symmetry of operation, energy efficiency, integration in systems with active and complex control as well as modeling.

-Depending on the topic, the successful candidate must hold a Master of Science degree (for PhD applications) or a Bachelor of Science degree (for MS/PhD applications) in Mechanical Engineering, Material Science and Engineering, Applied Mathematics or Computer Science.
-A strong background in theoretical mechanics (continuum mechanics, up scaling techniques, mechanical behavior of engineering materials), applied maths and computing is expected.
+Depending on the topic, the successful candidate must hold a Master of Science degree (for PhD applications) or a Bachelor of Science degree (for MS/PhD applications) in Mechanical Engineering, Material Science and Engineering, Applied Mathematics, or Computer Science.
+A strong background in theoretical mechanics (continuum mechanics, upscaling techniques, mechanical behavior of engineering materials), applied maths, and computing is expected.

-Only students with excellent grades and demonstrated English language proficiency need apply.
+Only students with excellent grades and demonstrated English language proficiency need to apply.
 The candidate must have a minimum of A- average and must have passed the TOEFL examination.